JacobusXIII/omarchy-wireguard-vpn-toggle/README.md

 Based on the manual setup guide by [@rulonder](https://github.com/rulonder) in [Omarchy Discussion #1366](https://github.com/basecamp/omarchy/discussions/1366).

-With a little help from [Cursor AI](https://cursor.com) - a great way to enforce Omarchy bash practices, maintain code consistency, and write comprehensive documentation. 🤖
+This project was built with a little help from [Cursor AI](https://cursor.com) - a great way to enforce Omarchy bash practices, maintain code consistency, and write comprehensive documentation. 🤖

 ## License